aboood40091/GTX-Extractor/README.md

 Reggie Next! team - Showing me the struct needed to get the file magic, width, height, etc...

-# Thanks to:
+# Special thanks to:
-RoadrunnerWMC - helping with converting .png files to .gtx files.
+RoadrunnerWMC - helping with the process of converting .png files to .gtx files.